 Key Inclusion Criteria:

-Diagnosis of multiple myeloma (MM) with relapsed and/or refractory disease.
+Diagnosis of multiple myeloma (MM) with relapsed and/or refractory (R/R) disease.
 Participants must have received at least 3 prior anti-myeloma treatment regimens.
-Participants must have previously received all of the following therapies and must be refractory to the last line of therapy prior to entering the study:
+Participants must have previously received all of the following therapies and must be refractory to the last line of therapy prior to entering the study (not applicable to Phase 2a):

-Subjects who have received prior allogeneic stem cell transplant at least 100 days before enrollment with no signs of acute or chronic graft-versus-host disease (GVHD) will be considered eligible.
+Subjects who have received prior allogeneic stem cell transplant or donor lymphocyte infusion at least 100 days before enrollment with no signs of acute or chronic graft-versus-host disease (GVHD) will be considered eligible.
 Subjects who were not candidates to receive one or more of the above treatments (ie, contraindicated) are eligible.